dlt-hub/dlt/docs/website/docs/reference/command-line-interface.md

 The `drop` command accepts several advanced settings:

 1. You can use regexes to select resources.
-Prepend `re:` string to indicate regex patten.
+Prepend `re:` string to indicate regex pattern.
 Example below will select all resources starting with `repo`:

 ```sh